hozuki/green-lantern/README.md

 # GLantern

-GLantern is a graphics library based on WebGL, providing a subset of [Flash](http://www.adobe.com/software/flash/about/)-like API.
-Sound support will be added in the future.
+GLantern is a library intended for a Flash-HTML5 shim layer.

 Screenshots of test cases can be found in [here](res/images).

 ## Acquiring the Source

-The repository is on [GitHub](http://github.com/Hozuki/GLantern/).
+The repository is hosted on [GitHub](http://github.com/Hozuki/GLantern/).
 You may want to use fine-tuned [GitHub Desktop](//desktop.github.com/) (for Windows and Mac users), or `git` (for every OS) to clone it into your computer: